 - Follow people who are in positions that you’d like to be in.
 Reading the content they write/share can inspire you to write your own.

 - Put as many skills as you can think of, ideally reaching the limit of 50.
 Recruiters often filter by skill keywords.

 - Ask people to leave you positive recommendations.
 Having good references directly shown on your LinkedIn profile can make a big difference in impression.

 - Network!
 Luckily, LinkedIn is an easier networking method for introverts.
 It isn’t like Facebook, where you’re expected to have a personal relationship with anyone you add.
 If you see people whose careers interest you, as a general rule you can feel free to add them.
 You never know when they might post a job opening down the road, or when you might be able to help them out.

-- Let recruiters know you’re interested with the built-in LinkedIn feature – even if you’re happy at your current job.
+- The built-in LinkedIn feature can let recruiters know you’re open – even if you’re happy at your current job.
 You don’t have to take any interviews you don’t want to.
 But this will enable you to stay in the know about potential opportunities.

 Tips for Seasoned QA Workers

 We know, you probably don’t need them!
 But here are some QA resume and LinkedIn tips for the old school crew.

 - You don’t need to list decades worth of job history.
 Employers are interested in what you’ve done that’s relevant to their needs.
 If you worked as an assistant twelve years ago, there’s no need to include that at the bottom of your experience list.